kumu/docs/faq/what-are-loops.md

 If you want to edit a loop, click on the loop's label to open its [profile](/guides/profiles.html) in the left side panel.
 In the bottom right corner of the profile, click the pencil icon <i class="fa fa-pencil"></i> to select and de-select connections that are a part of the loop.

+Click & drag the loop label to move it, or hold down `Option` on your keyboard (`Alt` on Windows) and click & drag to move the entire loop, including all its elements and connections, while maintaining their structure.

 ## Identifying loops in systems